nathanrosspowell/frenchquiz/README.md

 How to make a statement into a yes/no question, either add `Est-ce que` or switch the order of the role and the verb.

-    Tu aimes une table.           = You like the table. (statement) Aimis tu une table?           = You like the table? (question) Est-ce quetu aimis une table? = You like the table? (question)
+    Tu aimes une table.             = You like the table. (statement) Aimes tu une table?             = You like the table? (question) Est-ce que tu aimes une table ? = You like the table? (question)

 How to make a question that needs a detailed answer by starting with `Qu'est-ce`.